 As a consequence, it comes as no surprise that Rotterdam is now confidently stepping out of the shadow of its bigger, more fashionable sibling, Amsterdam.

 The Rotterdam Blitz

-It's a walkable city and the outskirts are well connected with good transport links and underground pedestrian tunnels.
+It's a walkable city and the outskirts are well connected with transport links and underground pedestrian tunnels.